clockworklabs/spacetime-docs/docs/sdks/c-sharp/quickstart.md

 This thread will loop until the thread is signaled to exit, calling the update function `FrameTick` on the `DbConnection` to process any updates received from the module, and `ProcessCommand` to process any commands received from the input loop.

-Afterward, close the connection to the module.
+Afterward, close the connection to the database.

 To `Program.cs`, add: